-To be admitted to any master programme, an applicant should have fulfilled the following conditions:
+To be admitted to any Master's programme, an applicant should have fulfilled the following conditions:

-a.
-Obtained a bachelor degree or an equivalent degree in accordance with local accreditation requirements.

-b.
-Fulfilled any other conditions determined by the respective deanships or the competent authorities of the country in which the Branch is located.

-c.
-Should not have been dismissed, for academic reasons, from the programme to which he/she is applying.

-4.1 This policy should also be read in conjunction with guidance contained in section 22 covering the Recognition of Prior learning.
+- A) Obtained a Bachelor's degree or an equivalent degree in accordance with local accreditation requirements. - B) Fulfilled any other conditions determined by the respective Deanships or the competent authorities of the country in which the Branch is located. - C) Should not have been dismissed, for academic reasons, from the programme to which he/she is applying. - D) A prospective student may appeal against an admission decision or file a complaint against an admission process. - 4.1 This policy should also be read in conjunction with guidance contained in section 22 covering the Recognition of Prior learning.